 Connect the C7e to your mixer, mic pre or DAW(Digital Audio Workstation) using a standard XLR microphone cable.
-In order to ensure the proper phase response, please note the C7e's output connecter is wired as Pin 1 Ground, Pin 2 hot or positive, and Pin 3 cold or negative.
-Also, it always a good idea to turn down your mixer's main output level control when plugging or unplugging microphones so you can avoid any unwanted loud pops that could cause damage to your speaker system.
+To ensure the proper phase response, please note that the C7e's output connector is wired as Pin 1 Ground, Pin 2 Hot or Positive, and Pin 3 Cold or Negative.
+Also, it is always a good idea to turn down your mixer's main output level control when plugging or unplugging microphones so you can avoid any unwanted loud pops that could cause damage to your speaker system.